Skip to main content

 ) => {

-const offers = subscription.subscriptionOfferDetailsAndroid ?? [];
+const offers = subscription.subscriptionOffers ?? [];

 if (offerType === 'base') {

-// Find base plan (no offerId)
+// Find base plan (type is not introductory/promotional)

 } else {